Why more and more people are looking for modern small farmhouse plans?

 Looking for a she-shed or get-away space?
 This farmhouse style bathhouse/kitchen provides welcoming and comfortable amenities.
 The design concept embraces a fun, whimsical, and practical character.
 Non-corrosive and wear-resistant materials were used including galvanized sheet metal, sealed board and batt siding, and painted plywood and MDO board.

-Sources for the modern farmhouse plans listed above
+Sources for the small farmhouse plans listed above

 - Small Modern Farmhouse Plan